• Next -> The first ending sequence.

 Akio’s tower is the closest the opener comes to introducing Akio.
 Anthy is under Akio’s control, but is not associated with the tower here.

-Utena is again marked male.
+Utena returns to the Academy.
+She is again marked male.
 Anthy and Utena have caught each other’s interest; they are walking in opposite directions, and each turns back to look at the other.
 It is noticing the attractive other.
 It’s curious, because both are walking to school and they should be going the same direction.
-Metaphorically, the two complementary people are also opposite in their paths; Utena believes in personal freedom and seeks change (revolution), while Anthy believes in Akio’s controlling paternalistic worldview and seeks stability (eternity).
-More broadly, the boys and girls are going opposite directions: Boys are to learn power, girls are to learn submission.
+Metaphorically, the two complementary people are opposite in their paths as well; Utena believes in personal freedom and seeks change (revolution), while Anthy believes in Akio’s controlling paternalistic worldview and seeks stability (eternity).
+More broadly, the boys and girls are going opposite directions: Boys are to learn power (and cause changes), girls are to learn submission (and seek husbands to gain eternity).
 For other brief notes, see crowds - opening.

 Utena’s male marking and the implied attraction between the two is subversive, but only along one axis.
 It accepts most of the cultural expectations around boys and girls, reversing one point.
 It’s not revolutionary; Utena is not about rapid revolution but about step-by-step change (which does eventually amount to a revolution).
 To help Anthy escape the trap she is in, Utena must adhere to convention enough to attract conventional Anthy’s interest, and must break convention enough to help her escape.

-The theme song mentions the sunny garden, meaning the garden of Miki’s memory and also Anthy’s greenhouse.
+The theme song mentions the sunny garden, meaning the gardens of Miki’s memory and Anthy’s greenhouse.

 Anthy and Utena stand in the greenhouse, the central pillar prominent on the left.

 Introducing a key location.
 For the first time in the opener, Anthy and Utena are standing together, not inverted or reversed relative to each other.
 Their relationship has progressed.
 After noticing each other, they meet and spend time together.
-But they are in the greenhouse, a cage and a symbol of the Academy.
+But they are in the greenhouse, a cage and a symbol of the Academy and (as mentioned in the theme song and separately in Miki’s song) a sunlit garden.

 Anthy and Utena lie on autumn leaves under bare tree branches, Anthy inverted.